 Each region of India has its own style of cooking and distinct flavours.
-The North is known for its Tandoori and Korma dishes; the South is famous for hot and spicy foods; the East specialises in chilli curries; and the West uses coconut and seafood, whereas the Central part of India is a blend of all.
+The North is known for its tandoori and korma dishes; the South is famous for hot and spicy foods; the East specialises in chilli curries; and the West uses coconut and seafood, whereas the Central part of India is a blend of all.
 As the majority of India’s population practices Hinduism, vegetarianism is widespread across the continent, but Hindu food habits also vary according to regional traditions.

-In the Ganges, a meal typically consists of plain rice, accompanied by vegetables sautéed with spices, dahl (a blend of pulses), unleavened bread and a sweet.
+In the Ganges, a meal typically consists of plain rice, accompanied by vegetables sautéed with spices, dhal (a blend of pulses), unleavened bread and a sweet.
 Bengali cuisine is considered somewhat more elaborate and refined, being the only place in India in which food is served in separate courses.

 Goans are known for their use of vinegar and fiery chillies, with the hot curry known as vindaloo hailing from this region.
 The name, however, actually derives from the Portuguese words for vinegar and garlic.